2025 Superior Fall Trail Race Pre-Season Updates

 Pacers:

 Some runners choose to have pacers, however it is not required.
 Many runners complete the race each year without a pacer.
-Pacers are allowed starting at mile 43.5 / County Road 6.
-Runners will pick up pacer bibs along with their bib numbers at the pre-race meeting on Thursday night – all pacers must wear this.
-Runners should carry all of their own items / pacers should not “mule” for runners.
+Pacers are allowed starting at mile 42.6 / County Road 6.
+Runners will pick up pacer bibs along with their bib numbers at the runner check-in on Thursday night – all pacers must wear this.
+Pacer bibs will also be available at the check-in table at the race start.
+Runners must carry all of their own items / pacers may not “mule” for runners.
 100 mile runners may have ONE pacer at a time starting at County RD 6 / 43.5.
 100 Mile runners may have up to TWO pacers for the last section of the race, Oberg to Lutsen.
 Runners 67 and older may have a pacer at any time after the race start should they so choose.

 Support Crew: